digital-archives/HISTGA1011/slides/apis_miap_april2026.md

 ## Definition
 # CRUD

-**CRUD** is an acronym that stands for Create, Read, Update and Delete, and describe 99% of what you can do within a database.
+**CRUD** is an acronym that stands for **Create, Read, Update and Delete**, and describes 99% of what you can do within a database system.

 <!-- See this Reddit post: https://www.reddit.com/r/learnprogramming/comments/xo6oe5/how_does_crud_relate_to_a_rest_api/ -->